techidaily/site-win11-tips/source/_posts/accelerate-your-keystrokes-using-typingaid.md

  Still, it's best to use an existing wordlist with popular terms to jump-start TypingAid.

- You can find many wordlists on[TypingAid's GitHub page](https://github.com/ManiacDC/TypingAid) .
+ You can find many wordlists on [TypingAid's GitHub page](https://github.com/ManiacDC/TypingAid) .
 Choose the one you prefer, and save it into the same folder where you've extracted TypingAid's main script/app.
 Rename the file to**Wordlist.txt** for TypingAid to recognize it and import its contents.

 Then, run TypingAid.